Birds of Prey (team): Cancellation

 DC canceled the series in February 2009, with the Oracle: The Cure mini-series beginning publication the following month as part of a company-wide reorganization of Batman-related titles.

 Relaunch

 Birds of Prey returned under the Brightest Day banner in 2010.
 Gail Simone returned to write series with Ed Benes providing the artwork.
 Hawk and Dove were brought as new members of the team as well, with Oracle playing a strictly supporting role.
 While in Singapore in December the same year, she announced, in an interview with the newspaper Straits Times, an intention to create a Singaporean superheroine.

-The title was eventually cancelled along with every other DC book as part of a company-wide relaunch following the Flashpoint event.
+The title was eventually cancelled along with every other DC book as part of The New 52, a company-wide relaunch following the Flashpoint event.
 Two months prior to the title's cancellation, Simone left the book after issue #13.

 In July, writer Marc Andreyko and artist Billy Tucci took over the title for the final story-arc, which featured the original Black Canary and Phantom Lady.
 Manhunter, a former Birds of Prey member created by Andreyko, appeared as well.